 This event was made possible by generous gifts from Seth and Sarah Glickenhaus; Ambika Collins and Phyllis Collins; The Dillon Fund; and The Clarence and Anne Dillon Dunwalke Trust

-Frameworks, questions, & studies: a Latin American/North American exploratory workshop on investigating societal determinants of health inequities between & within countries – October 22 and 23, 2009
+Frameworks, questions, & studies: A Latin American/North American exploratory workshop on investigating societal determinants of health inequities between & within countries – October 22–23, 2009

 The goal of this workshop was to: bring together a small group of public health professionals from throughout the Americas who are interested in exploring: (a) different frameworks for analyzing cross- and within- country/region health inequities, (b) the kinds of theoretical and empirical questions that consequently would be useful to ask, and (c) what data are or are not available to answer these questions; build awareness of potentials for cross-country/region collaborations, in relation to both possible investigators and possible data resources; and help set the basis for a 2010 joint regional meeting of the International Epidemiologic Association (IEA), to be held in Latin America, that will be co-organized by two of the workshop attendants: Maria Inês Schmidt (for the Latin American IEA region) and Nancy Krieger (for the North American IEA region).

 “Social Capital and Health: Cross-Country Comparative Perspectives” – June 19–20, 2009

 This international symposium sought to bring together researchers conducting research on social capital and health in Japan, USA, the UK, India, and Latin America to share cross-national and inter-disciplinary perspectives.
 The 2-day symposium focused on strengthening causal inference in empirical research linking social capital to health outcomes, and highlighting emerging directions for research, with an outcome of launching cross-country collaborations and discussing a possible book-length project.